 Primary Use of the Building: Non-departmental education, research, and outreach opportunities.
 The "non-departmental" is extremely important because Georgia Tech wants the full breadth of its undergraduate students to have at least one class in the building so each of them can be inspired to help create a regenerative future.

 The building features two 64-person classrooms, two 24-person class labs, two 16-person class labs, a 16-person seminar room, a 24-person makerspace, 176-person auditorium, rooftop apiary and pollinator garden, and an office space for co-located programs.
-The building also hosts the building Director and staff, the Office of Campus Sustainability, and flexible seating space for instructors and researchers performing research in the building.
+The building hosts the building Director and staff, other Office of Sustainability staff, and has flexible seating space for instructors and researchers performing research in the building.

 - $25,000,000 total project budget includes all hard and soft costs: